Automatic Stability and Recovery for Neural Network Training: Introduction

 Most existing approaches to mitigating training instability focus on \emph{preventive mechanisms} embedded within the optimizer itself.
 Examples include adaptive learning rates and momentum schemes \cite{polyak1964some,kingma2014adam}, gradient clipping \cite{pascanu2013difficulty}, trust-region or curvature-aware methods \cite{martens2010deep}, and related variance-reduction techniques.
 While effective in many scenarios, these methods are inherently local and proactive: they aim to reduce the likelihood of instability, but provide limited protection once a destabilizing update has already occurred.
 In practice, when training collapses due to an unexpected event, standard pipelines offer no principled mechanism for detection, rollback, or recovery.

 In this work, we propose a \emph{runtime stability layer} for neural network training that treats optimization as a controlled stochastic process.
 Rather than modifying the optimizer update rule, our approach operates above the optimizer, monitoring optimizer-proposed updates using secondary measurement signals that are not directly optimized by the training objective.
 Examples of such signals include small validation probes, loss trajectory statistics, or measures of gradient agreement.
-By comparing expected and observed behavior through an innovation signal, the controller assesses whether a proposed update is consistent with stable training dynamics.
+We refer to this discrepancy as an innovation signal: a runtime residual between the behavior expected under recent stable training dynamics and the behavior actually observed after an optimizer-proposed update.
+Large positive innovations indicate that the proposed update is inconsistent with the recent training regime and may therefore correspond to a destabilizing event.

 When instability is detected, the controller intervenes through a conservative corrective action: rejecting the proposed update and restoring the training state to a previously accepted snapshot.
 The contributions of this work are as follows: \begin{itemize} \item We introduce an optimizer-agnostic control-theoretic framework for runtime stability and recovery in neural network training.